+Ricotta and Spinach Ravioli in Tomato Sauce.
 A classic pasta dish that we typically make for a Sunday lunch.
-Tender, beautiful, homemade noodles, stuffed with a creamy mixture of ricotta and spinach.
+Tender, beautiful, homemade noodles, stuffed with a creamy mixture of ricotta, spinach, and nutmeg.
 Served with a simple basil tomato sauce and topped with grated Parmigiano, these ravioli will transport you to Italy at your first bite.

 - Keep beating the eggs incorporating more of the inner edge of the flour 'wall' until the flour starts absorbing the eggs.

 - Once the eggs are blended in the flour, and you have somewhat of a raggedy dough, start working it.

 - Work the dough with your fingertips first to release some moisture.
 Add a few drops of water if necessary.